ibarake/palomo-agency/README.md

-# 🚀 Vite React Strapi Boilerplate
+# 🚀 Vite React Strapi Typescript Boilerplate

 ## 🌟 About
 This boilerplate is your go-to starter kit for developing high-quality React applications for clients.
 It integrates Vite, React with TypeScript, Strapi with PostgreSQL, and `react-router-dom` for seamless page routing.
 Perfect for agencies and freelancers dedicated to excellence.